 Address — Where Is Fort Clinch?

-Fort Clinch State Park is located at 2601 Atlantic Avenue, Fernandina Beach (entrance not far from Fernandina’s Main Beach, just a few blocks west).
+Fort Clinch State Park is located at 2601 Atlantic Avenue, Fernandina Beach (entrance is about two blocks west of Fernandina’s Main Beach Park).
 Have a question?
 For more information, call Fort Clinch at 904-277-7274.